motech/motech/docs/source/deployment/CORS_Headers.rst

 Overview
 ========

-If the MOTECH-UI is hosted separately from MOTECH-CORE, we have to share resources between different domains.
+If the MOTECH-UI is hosted on different a domain than MOTECH-CORE, we have to share resources between different domains.
 XMLHttpRequest requests have traditionally been limited to accessing the same domain as the parent web page (as per the same-origin security policy).
 Cross-site requests are forbidden by default because of their ability to perform advanced requests that introduce many cross-site scripting security issues.
 Cross-Origin Resource Sharing (CORS) can define a way in which MOTECH-UI and MOTECH-CORE interact to determine safely whether or not to allow the cross-origin request.